layer5io/service-mesh-labs/Meshery-Adapters/linkerd-meshery-adapter/step3.md

 |   web    |  1/1  |      1     |     1     | 4m38s |

 ### Let's inspect our pod:
 If you cannot see the *Ready* column updated, this is because the deployment can take up upto a minute.
-When all the deployment are in ready state, you can use `CTRL+ C` to switch back to the terminal.
+When all the deployment are in ready state, you can use `CTRL + C` or `CMD + C` to switch back to the terminal.

 1. View the details of the deployed pods: